 As shown in the figure we can see that it uses a single circuit however we can also convert this to a double-circuit by spending moderately or a little more.
 The main advantage of having a double circuit is that even if there is a breakdown in one circuit, the power supply continues through the other circuit.

-Rail Electric Pole has more strength but its cost is also equal to its strength.
+Rail Electric Pole has more strength but their cost is also equal to their strength.
 And this pole also has more weight as it can withstand any tough weather.
-For the 400/230 volt line, this pole is not used but in the 11 kV and 33 kV system, we use this in the railway poles.
+For the 400/230 volt line, this pole is not used but in the 11 kV and 33 kV systems, we use this in the railway poles.

 The rail poles used in overhead lines are usually of four sizes.